hm-lang/core/proposals/README.md

     # Gets the existing value at `Key` if present,
     # otherwise inserts a default value at `Key`,
-    # and returns a mutable reference to it.
+    # and returns a writeable reference to it.
     # WARNING: the container may add more than one default value,
     # e.g., in the case of asking for an element at an array
     # index much higher than the current size of the array.